 China is the most populous country in the world and is gaining popularity among international students; International students who want to pursue studies/research in areas in STEM such as engineering, nursing, information technology, etc. China boasts of universities such as Fudan University, Tsinghua University, Beijing University, China University of Science and Technology, and so on.
 These institutions have a track record of excellence in innovation and research.
 Getting admission into a university in China can be relatively seamless as the process isn’t without its challenges.

-The cultural difference is one of the top challenges international students face while studying in China because the gap in culture is immensely wide.
+However, cultural difference is one of the top challenges international students face while studying in China because the gap in culture is immensely wide.
 Approach to different cultures also differ.
 This could lead to misunderstandings if you are not open-minded.
-Adapting to the Chinese culture shouldn’t be difficult given the fun and dynamic nature of chinese festivals and rites.
+Adapting to the Chinese culture shouldn’t be difficult given the fun and dynamic nature of Chinese festivals and rites.
 Once you are open to embracing a new culture, this won’t be as difficult as you think.

 Challenges Faced by International Students in Sweden

-The quality and international standing of the Swedish education system needs no explanation, with Universities consistently ranked among the best in the world.
+The quality and international standing of the Swedish education system need no explanation, with Universities consistently ranked among the best in the world.
 The addition of one of its fine institutions would be an excellent addition to any student’s academic CV.

 Challenges Faced by International Students in Finland

-One can make a long list of why international students should choose Finland as their study abroad location.
+Additionally, one can make a long list of why international students should choose Finland as their study abroad location.
 Ranging from its natural beauty, Finland’s geographic location, as well as its stunning landscape, makes it an ideal location for students wanting to study and explore.

-Secondly, Its Vibrant International Community, with just under 5.5 million people the country has a diverse international community, and international students will find a warm welcome.
+Secondly, Vibrant International Community, with just under 5.5 million people the country has a diverse international community, and international students will find a warm welcome.

 Here, Everyone Speaks English, which might pose a challenge to non-English speaking students.
 The weather is also extremely cold.
 Winter is the longest season in Finland, lasting for about 100 days in the year.